fraboeni/fraboeni.github.io/_posts/2021-01-24-membership-inference.md

 -  THRESHOLD_ENTROPY_ATTACK = 'threshold-entropy'
 The four first options require training a shadow model, the two last options don’t.

-Again, as explanations in the library are rather code comments than real documentation, I’d like to summarize them here:
+Again, as explanations in the library are provided mainly within the code, I’d like to summarize them here:
-- In *threshold attacks*, for each given threshold value (usually values between 0.5, such as random guessing, and 1, 100% certainty of membership), the function counts how many training and how many testing samples have membership probabilities larger than this threshold.
+- In *threshold attacks*, for a given threshold value that is usually between 0.5,(random guessing), and 1 (100% certainty of membership), the function counts how many training and how many testing samples have membership probabilities larger than this threshold.
 Furthermore, precision and recall values are computed.
 Based on these values, an interpretable ROC curve representing how accurate the attacker can predict whether or not a data point was used in the training data can be produced.
 This idea mainly relies on \[2\], as stated in TensorFlow Privacy.
 - For *trained attacks*, the attack flow involves training a shadow model as described above.
 A comment in the library’s code states that currently it is not possible to get membership privacy for all samples as some are used for attacker training.
 Here, the results display an *attacker advantage* based on the idea in \[3\].

 Concerning the interpretability of the results, a library code comment states the following: